MarginaliaSearch/MarginaliaSearch/README.md

 that the project can be funded through grants, donations and commercial API licenses (non-commercial share-alike is always free).

+The system can both be run as a copy of Marginalia Search, or as a white-label search engine for your own data (either crawled or side-loaded).
+At present the logic isn't very configurable, and a lot of the judgements made are based on the Marginalia project's goals, but additional configurability is being worked on!

 ## Set up

+To set up a local test environment, follow the instructions in [📄 run/readme.md](run/readme.md)!

+Further documentation is available at [🌎&nbsp;https://docs.marginalia.nu/](https://docs.marginalia.nu/).

-Start by running [⚙️ run/setup.sh](run/setup.sh).
+Before compiling, it's necessary to run [⚙️ run/setup.sh](run/setup.sh).
 This will download supplementary model data that is necessary to run the code.
 These are also necessary to run the tests.

-To set up a local test environment, follow the instructions in [📄 run/readme.md](run/readme.md)!

 ## Hardware Requirements